National Housing Authority vs. Laurito

 Issues

-- Whether the petition-in-intervention filed by the heirs of Rufina Manarin should be granted.
+- Whether the petition-in-intervention filed by the Heirs of Rufina Manarin should be given due course.

 Ruling